wonderbirds-katas/AdventOfCode2022/README.md

 Many thanks to [JetBrains](https://www.jetbrains.com/?from=dotnet-starter) who provide an [Open Source License](https://www.jetbrains.com/community/opensource/) for this project ❤️.

-## Build and Test all Puzzles
+## Build and Test all C# Puzzles

-The puzzle solutions are implemented as console programs writing the result to the standard output.
+Most puzzle solutions are implemented as C# console programs writing the result to the standard output.
 Each puzzle has its dedicated folder.

-To build everything and run all tests at once, type
+To build and run tests for all C# puzzles at once, type

 ```sh
 dotnet build